florence/esterel-calculus/README.txt

                   of Kernel Esterel.
 Used for running the Hiphop.js tests.

-`agda-all.rkt: build harness for running all of the Agda code.
+`agda-all.rkt`: build harness for running all of the Agda code.

-`info.rkt: Racket build file.
+`info.rkt`: Racket build file.

+`cross-tests`: tests which check the redex model vs the agda code. now defunct.

+`agda/`: The Agda implementation of the old version of the Esterel calculus.
+         Somewhat defunct.
+         See `agda/README.txt` for more details.

+`wg28-2020/`: draft of Robby's talk for wg28